-The affirmative vote of a majority of the shares of stock outstanding and entitled to vote as of the Record Date is required to approve the amendment of the Charter.
+The affirmative vote of a majority of the shares of stock outstanding and entitled to vote on the matter is required to approve the amendment of the Charter.
 You may vote "FOR" or "AGAINST" this proposal.
-For purposes of determining whether this proposal has passed, abstentions and broker non-votes will have the effect of a vote "AGAINST" the increase in authorized shares of common stock.
+For purposes of determining whether this proposal has passed, abstentions and broker nonvotes will have the effect of a vote "AGAINST" the increase in authorized shares of common stock.

-The Board of Directors unanimously recommends that stockholders vote "FOR" the amendment to the Charter to increase the Company's number of authorized shares of common stock from 42,500,000 to 85,000,000 shares.
+The Board of Directors unanimously recommends that stockholders vote "FOR" the amendment to the Charter to increase the Company's number of authorized shares of common stock from 85,000,000 to 170,000,000 shares.

-AUTHORIZATION TO ADJOURN THE ANNUAL MEETING
+AUTHORIZATION TO ADJOURN THE ANNUAL MEETING, IF NECESSARY, TO SOLICIT ADDITIONAL PROXIES